This post was most recently updated on September 12th, 2021.4 min read.

-Having used devices that mainly synchronize the time with cell towers, internet or are manual, RCC was a new beast to me.
+Having used devices that mainly synchronize the time with cell towers, the internet, or are manual, RCC was a new beast to me.
 I needed to do some digging.

 Paraphrasing Wikipedia, Radio-Controlled Clocks depend on signals from different radio stations – or RCC Ground Stations.
-The stations vary in broadcast frequency, in geographic location, and in how the signal is modulated to identify the current time.
-In general, each station has its own format for the time code, and some of them flag summer time (usually based on the DST / summer-time of their country of location).
+The stations vary in broadcast frequency, geographic location, and how the signal is modulated to identify the current time.
+In general, each station has its own format for the time code, and some of them flag summertime (usually based on the DST / summer-time of their country of location).

 Essentially, if the device receives a signal it understands, it’ll grab the time from it, synchronize it locally, and if it’s a smart enough device, it’ll then apply any local changes to it.